Martin Porter QC (Head of Chambers)

 In the last two years he has acted for national sporting bodies, sports clubs, individuals organising sports events and people injured whilst playing or participating.

-Martin himself competes regularly in cycling road races.
+Martin himself competed regularly in cycling road races for many years.